 Since 2014, NU students have regularly enrolled in summer courses at UW–Madison through the Visiting International Students Program (VISP).
 Hosted by the Center for Russia, East Europe, and Central Asia (CREECA), the sixth cohort of NU students spent their summer at UW in 2019.

-In Summer 2014 and 2015, 30 undergraduate students from SHSS and 30 undergraduate students from the School of Science and Technology (SST) studied at UW–Madison under Agreement 4 and as part of VISP.
-In Summer 2016, 20 students from SHSS and 15 students from the NU School of Engineering (SEng) enrolled in L&S and College of Engineering summer session courses at UW–Madison.
+In Summer 2014 and 2015, 30 undergraduate students from SSH [formerly the School of Humanities and Social Sciences] and 30 undergraduate students from the former School of Science and Technology (SST) studied at UW–Madison through VISP (Agreement 4).
+In Summer 2016, 20 students from SSH and 15 students from the NU School of Engineering (SEng) enrolled in L&S and College of Engineering summer session courses at UW–Madison.
 In Summer 2017, UW–Madison welcomed 42 NU VISP students, 14 from each of the three undergraduate Schools (SHSS, SST, and SEng).
-In Summer 2018, UW–Madison received 14 students from SHSS and this has continued through in 2019 with 14 students from SHSS.
+In Summers 2018 and 2019, UW–Madison hosted 14 students from SSH.

-To round out this study abroad experience, VISP and the UW–Madison partnership with NU team has offered regular social and cultural activities, including creating the “WisKaz” language partner program (renamed the “NUUW Connections” program after 2016), attending a Mallards game, and taking field trips to Devil’s Lake and Chicago.
-Through these and other activities in and around Madison and the campus, visiting Kazakhstani students have had a rewarding “Wisconsin Experience.”
+To round out this study abroad experience, CREECA, VISP and the UW-NU partnership team have organized regular social and cultural activities and programming, including creating the NU UW (previously titled “WisKaz”) language partner program, attending a Mallards baseball game, and taking field trips to Devil’s Lake and Chicago.
+Through these and other activities in and around Madison and campus, visiting Kazakhstani students usually have a rewarding “Wisconsin experience”.